NicholasSend/IngeniumRemoteRobotRental/README.md

 H2 - The database used

-Bootstrap - The CSS framework used
+Bootstrap - The web development framework used

 jQuery - The JavaScript library used